 The higher your position’s level, the more chance you will get extra benefits in your contract; if you just graduated from college, the company may not give you all the extra employment benefits.

 For a company to hire and bring in an ex-pat is very expensive.
-This is why I have seen a trend in Asia over the last 10 years in that fewer ex-pats come with a full package.
+This is why I have seen a trend in Asia over the last ten years: fewer ex-pats come with a full package.
 In many countries, companies can now find qualified local staff; many of these local staff have a US or foreign education, so they are hiring as many ex-pats as they once did.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.